Manage hardware token authenticators

 Users assigned a hardware token can authenticate using a dynamic password (a number generated by the hardware token device) in response to an IDaaS challenge.
 When using RADIUS authentication, tokens support PAP/CHAP/MSCHAP and EAP.

-IDaaS supports the following hardware tokens:
+IDaaS supports the following hardware token mechanisms:

 - Time-based token (OT).
 Generates a new OTP every 30 seconds.